djhunt-ibm/agentic-ai-client-bootcamp/environment-setup/retail.md

 The Space GUID, as well as a number of other environment variables, goes into a file called `.env`.
 This file should exist in **the root folder** of where you extracted the content of the repo that was provided to you by your instructor (this file is also in that repo, of course), in other words, it should be at the same level as the `usecases` or `environment-setup` subfolders.

 - If you are using the virtual machine with a pre-installed ADK, you already have this file in the `wxo_dev_edition` folder in the WSL environment within that virtual machine.
-- If you are running this on your local machine, you should have already unziped the file with materials into a folder of your choosing, as described [above](#local-machine).
+- If you are running this on your local machine, you should have already unzipped the file with materials into a folder of your choosing, as described [above](#local-machine).
 Create an empty .env file and make sure you place the `.env` file in that same folder.

 You can edit the file with an editor of your choosing.
-We recommend to use VS Code for this.
+We recommend using VS Code for this.

 You can create and edit this file with an editor of your choosing, or simply run the following command on the command line:
 ```